Young-ook/data-lab-on-wsl/examples/airflow/README.md

 cp -r data-lab-on-wsl/examples/airflow/dags $HOME/airflow/
 ```

 You will see the `greetings` and `ml_train` in the *DAGs* when you back to the Airflow.
 With these DAGs, you can see how Airflow works and how to integrate Airflow and MLflow for ML workflow management.
-Go to the *DAGs* and run DAGs you want.
+Go to the *DAGs* and run what you want.
 ![wsl-airflow-dag-list](../../images/wsl-airflow-dag-list.png)
 ![wsl-airflow-mlflow-dag](../../images/wsl-airflow-mlflow-dag.png)